 Catonsville business and community leaders are breathing new life into discussions on improving parking along the Frederick Road corridor, and a map has surfaced that may shed light on the problem.

-Baltimore County officials have agreed to study parking along Frederick Road at the request of the Chamber of Commerce.
+Baltimore County officials g along Frederick Road at the request of the Chamber of Commerce.
 While some private lots in Catonsville are informally open to all, many smaller lots strictly enforce towing.
 Other than meters along Frederick Road and a few side streets, there is not a public parking lot.

 The recent study was spurred by a series of meetings held in February and March by business and community leaders on how to make Frederick Road more friendly to pedestrians.

-In 2010, students at the Community College of Baltimore County documented all of the parking spaces in downtown Catonsville and compiled the data on a map.
+In 2010, students at the documented all of the parking spaces in downtown Catonsville and compiled the data on a map.